 If you’d like to understand more about Lenders Mortgage Insurance and how we could help you, contact us today.

 Things you should know

-Lenders mortgage insurance (LMI) is issued to Westpac Banking Corporation ABN 33 007 457 141 (Westpac) by either Westpac Lenders Mortgage Insurance Limited ABN 60 074 042 934, Australian credit licence 388077 a subsidiary of Westpac, or by another LMI insurer.
+Lenders mortgage insurance (LMI) is issued to Westpac Banking Corporation ABN 33 007 457 141 (Westpac) and insurers Westpac (it is not insurance you take out).
 This information does not take into account your personal circumstances.
 Terms, conditions and limitations apply.